TexasInstruments/edgeai-tensorlab/README.md

 The scripts in this repository requires torchvision to be installed using this repository - the standard torchvision will not support all the features in this repository.
 Please install our torchvision extension using the instructions below.

+### Notice
+- If you have not visited the landing page of at https://github.com/TexasInstruments/edgeai, please do so before attempting to use this repository.
+We skip most of the introduction in this repository.
+- This repository is located in Github at: https://github.com/TexasInstruments/edgeai-torchvision

 <hr>

 ## Installation Instructions
-These instructions are for installation on **Ubuntu 18.04**.

-Install Miniconda with Python 3.7 (higher version might also work) from https://docs.conda.io/en/latest/miniconda.html <br>
+These installation instructions were tested using [Miniconda](https://docs.conda.io/en/latest/) Python 3.7 on a Linux Machine with Ubuntu 18.04 OS.

-After the installation, make sure that your python is indeed Miniconda Python 3.7 or higher by typing:<br>
+Make sure that your Python version is indeed 3.7 or higher by typing:<br>
 ```
 python --version
 ```